 There are so many things that are supposedly French things but are not from France at all, and we sometimes have no idea that they’re supposed to, resulting in some awkward conversations with foreign people who assume we “French kiss” everything that moves!

-#5: French language is incredibly complicated.
+5. The French language is incredibly complicated

-That is a fact, and as a result, many French people don’t actually know how to spell properly.
+This is a fact, and as a result, many French people don’t actually know how to spell properly.
 French expressions sometimes make no sense, and the use of gender confuses most English natives.

 For example, a chair will be feminine, while a stool is definitely masculine.
 “Tu as un poil dans la main”, meaning “You have a hair in your hand” means “You’re lazy” — and so on and so forth.